aksakalli/aksakalli.github.io/_posts/2012-03-12-database-normalization-and-normal-forms-with-an-example.md

 * All non key attributes should only depends on a primary key

-With this new constraint, country and language should be part of a individual table and country field should be the primary key of this new table.
+With this new constraint, country and language should be part of an individual table and country field should be the primary key of this new table.
 Here is the new dependency model:

 ![Dependency diagram for 3NF](/images/db-norm/3nf-dependency.png)